A step-by-step guide to joining the 15th MEU(SOC) Realism Unit

 - After you are accepted, you will be appointed a Recruiter to help you through all the processes in the training pipeline.
 By submitting your application, you understand that you will have to complete the entirety of the School of Infantry prior to being able to participate in operations.

-- Day One - Formations, movement, medical introduction, basic map skills, intro to Heliborne Operations
+- Day Two - Formations, movement, medical introduction, basic map skills

-- Day Three - Introduction to Mechanized Operations, Final FTX, Graduation
+- Day Four - Introduction to Mechanized Operations, Final FTX, Graduation

-- After completion of ITB, you will be a full member of the unit and will be assigned a section within the unit.
+After completion of SOI, you will be a full member of the unit and will be assigned a section within the unit.
 You will have 30 days from graduation to complete a rifle range.

 Understanding the difference between Reserve and Active membership: